Yankees vs. Guardians Player Props Betting Odds

-Those looking to place a player prop bet can find odds on Gleyber Torres, Jose Ramirez and others in the New York Yankees-Cleveland Guardians matchup at Yankee Stadium on Tuesday at 7:05 PM ET.
+Player prop bet options for Jose Ramirez, Gleyber Torres and others are available when the Cleveland Guardians visit the New York Yankees at Yankee Stadium on Wednesday (at 7:05 PM ET).

 Bet on this matchup or its props with DraftKings!